 What security key should I purchase?

 You can purchase a U2F security key from Yubico's website.
-Here are the models that are U2F-compatible: YubiKey Neo, YubiKey 4 Nano, YubiKey 4, FIDO U2F Security Key, YubiKey Neo-N, YubiKey Edge and YubiKey Edge-N.
+Here are the models that are U2F-compatible: YubiKey Neo, YubiKey 4 Nano, YubiKey 4, Security Key, YubiKey Neo-N, YubiKey Edge and YubiKey Edge-N.

 Is my U2F security key a biometric device?

 Depending on the model that you use, you may need to tap the button or gold disk present on the top of the key for activation – this is the case with for YubiKeys, for example.
 However, U2F security keys are not a biometric device: a tap on these security keys simply provides a small electrical charge that activates the key.

 Do I need a Premium account to use two-factor authentication via U2F?